SDzartov/Take-Homes/drone_weeds_04102024/Design_Questions.md

     * In cases where deeper understanding is required, you can visualize intermediate layers of the neural network to show how the model extracts features at different levels of abstraction.
 This would be more relevant for technical users like agronomists.

 * Video Playback with Annotations:
-    * For drone footage, provide real-time video playback where the model’s decisions are shown frame by frame with bounding boxes a
+    * For drone footage, provide real-time video playback where the model’s decisions are shown frame by frame with bounding boxes.